 Cutting prices could be a threat to Costco Wholesale Corp., Kroger Co., and Wal-Mart Inc as it’s possible that customers will notice lower prices and gradually purchase Whole Foods items on Amazon.com.

 Local partners across cities

 Amazon has slowly grown its retail partnerships in cities across the country.
-Sprouts Farmers Markets (Unfortunately, we could not get stock quote SFM this time.), is the largest grocer to join with Amazon and is now expanding delivery through Prime Now to 20 cities.
+Sprouts Farmers Markets (SFM 24,5 +0,3 +1,3%), is the largest grocer to join with Amazon and is now expanding delivery through Prime Now to 20 cities.
 Shoppers loyal to Sprouts will find their way to the grocer’s e-commerce offerings, which could be a great impact on sales.

 The chart below shows the local partners Amazon uses to service the various cities broken down by local partner stores by each city.

 However, one-third of the products are still sold by Amazon compared to the local stores.
 Amazon does rely heavily on local stores but has not fully delegated the whole service to local partners.